 Random Group Generator

-Use Random Pair Generator when everyone only needs one partner.
-Paste a roster, generate clear pairings, and move straight into the activity without wasting setup time.
+Use this Random Pair Generator as a partner generator, partner picker, pair maker, or random pair tool when everyone only needs one partner.
+Paste a roster, generate clear pairs, and move straight into class discussion, peer review, speaking practice, or a workshop activity.

 Built for two-person activities